Table of contents

 The condition is also linked to other mental illnesses.
-Therefore, those who have a personal or family history of conditions such as anxiety, depression, or alcoholism also have a greater risk of developing PTSD.
+Therefore, those who have a personal or family history of conditions such as anxiety, depression, or using alcohol and drugs also have a greater risk of developing PTSD.

-In 2019, in the largest and most diverse genetic study at the time, scientists from University of California San Diego School of Medicine and more than 130 additional institutions participating in the Psychiatric Genomics Consortium saw that the condition has a strong genetic component similar to other psychiatric disorders.
+In 2019, in the most diverse genetic study at the time with larger sample sizes, scientists from University of California San Diego School of Medicine and more than 130 additional institutions participating in the Psychiatric Genomics Consortium saw that the condition has a strong genetic component similar to other psychiatric disorders.
 They used a genome wide association study (GWAS) to create a 200,000 person cohort and study how millions of points across the genome may contribute.

 Using their results, they estimated how likely each genetic variant was in causing the condition.
 They then applied these to data from the Million Veterans Program, which is studying how genes, lifestyle and military exposures affect military veterans, and found that people with the highest scores had a higher risk of developing symptoms.

-As with most mental health problems, PTSD is a complex disorder and there are many gene variants that contribute small amounts to its development.
+As with most mental health problems, PTSD is a complex disorder and there are many gene variants and genetic overlap between PTSD and other conditions that contribute small amounts to its development.

 Many more people experience trauma after an event, but a healthcare professional, including a psychiatrist, psychologist, or clinical social worker can evaluate whether the symptoms meet the criteria of PTSD.

 Diagnosis is based on evaluation and meeting certain criteria.
-To receive a diagnosis of PTSD, a person must have at least one re-experiencing symptom, at least three avoidance symptoms, at least two negative alterations in mood and cognition, and at least two hyperarousal symptoms for a minimum of one month.
+To receive a PTSD diagnosis, a person must have at least one re-experiencing symptom, at least three avoidance symptoms, at least two negative alterations in mood and cognition, and at least two hyperarousal symptoms for a minimum of one month.
 These symptoms will cause issues with navigating everyday life.